JosephWoodall/Reinforcement-Learning/README.md

 - The need for better benchmarks.
 In supervised learning, progress has been driven by large labeled datasets like ImageNet.
 In Reinforcement Learning, the closest equivalent would be a large and diverse collection of environments.
 However, the existing open-source collections of Reinforcement Learning environments dont have enough variety, and they are often difficult to set up and use.
 - Lack of standardization of environments used in publications.
 Subtle differences in the problem definition, such as the reward function or the set of actions, can drastically alter a task’s difficulty.
 This issue makes it difficult to reproduce published research and compare results from different papers.

+You may find a *very* high level, video explanation of reinforcement learning on my youtube channel: https://www.youtube.com/watch?v=dNoeaEdPEy4

 ## Environments
 There are many environments that are ready to use out of the box, which can be found below: